Homesteading Family Logo

 A woman's hand putting dried herbs into a mortar.

-It’s important to note that I am not a certified medical practitioner or an accredited veterinarian, and this post is not intended to diagnose or treat but is for informational purposes only.
-Please contact your medical or animal care professional before introducing new herbal remedies into your wellness routine.
+It’s important to note that I am not a certified medical practitioner or an accredited veterinarian.
+This post is not intended to diagnose or treat but is for informational purposes only.
+Please contact your healthcare or animal care professional before introducing new herbal remedies into your wellness routine.

 Safety Questions